The role of sleep in digestion

 Cortisol

-When cortisol is present, it causes the body to react by going into fight or flight mode.
-Amongst other reactions, one thing that happens is that blood flow is redirected to the heart, brain, lungs, and muscles in the limbs and away from the digestive system.
+When cortisol is present, it triggers the body to enter a state of fight-or-flight mode.
+Amongst other reactions, the body redirects blood flow to the heart, brain, lungs, and limb muscles.
+At the same time, it reduces blood flow to the digestive system.
 This enables the individual to either fight or run away from whatever is causing the danger and acute stress.
 In prehistoric times, this would have been a predator.
+However, these days, stress is often caused by less life-threatening issues, such as paying bills, excessive workloads, or insufficient sleep.